My name is Amélie (you might know the French film?) which comes from the root word ‘Amal’ that means energy and effort.

 I have been assisting Nadine Richardson on several SheBirths® childbirth education courses, as part of the She Births® Observation and Learning Program and I am part of their list of recommended Doulas.

-I took a Rebozo, Acupressure and Aromatherapy Masterclass with the Australian Doula College Director, Renee Adair to add more tools to my birthing bag.
+I took a Rebozo, Acupressure and Aromatherapy Masterclass with the ADC founder Renee Adair to add more tools to my birthing bag.

 I attended an incredible workshop with Debra Pascali-Bonaro, Director of the award-winning documentary “Orgasmic Birth: The Best-Kept Secret” which is NOT about getting an orgasm during birth haha but explores the intimate, sensorial and sacred nature of birth!